 Note: Prerequisite foundation work may be required before selected higher-level coursework may be attempted.
 All graduate students must meet certain prerequisite requirements prior to enrolling in Managerial Economics, International Economic Systems, Quantitative Methods, Financial Management, and certain graduate-level accounting courses.
 Previous coursework in these areas at either the undergraduate or graduate level may be acceptable to suffice the prerequisite requirement following review of official transcripts.
+Course descriptions for the undergraduate courses in the table below may be found in the Course Descriptions - Undergraduate Degree Programs section that begins on page 87.
+Undergraduate courses are those that have a Course Level Code of "4" or below.
+Undergraduate courses may not be taken as an elective as part of the Master of Business Administration Degree program.

 Course Code Course Quarter Credit Hours

-PREREC PREREQUISITES
+PREREC QUISITES 8

 ACG 5027 Financial Accounting -OR- 4.0

 APA 2111 Principles of Accounting I -AND- 4.0

 APA 2121 Principles of Accounting II 4.0

 ECO 5010 Economic Analysis of the Firm -OR- 4.0

 ECO 3028 Microeconomics -OR- 4.0

 ECO 3007 Macroeconomics 4.0

 QMB 5305 Statistics for Managers -OR- 4.0

 STA 2014 Statistics 4.0

 \In some instances, previous undergraduate coursework, or courses available at an Everest University campus, can suffice for or be taken in lieu of meeting graduate prerequisite course requirements.
-Prerequisites are not considered as credit toward the completion of the 56.0 guarter credit MBA program.
+Prerequisites are not considered as credit toward the completion of the 56.0 quarter credit MBA program.